Generic selectors

 Oxford United

-Foundations have been put in place for the future construction of a fourth stand, at the West End of the stadium.
+Foundations have been put in place for the future construction of a fourth stand at the stadium's West End.
 However, it is unlikely that this will be built for at least a couple of years.

 Queens Park Rangers